 [/php]

-This should create a 400 MB ramdisk in your /tmp/ramdisk directory.
+This should create a 400 MB ramdisk in your /tmp/ramdisk

 Then move MySQL database files to newly created ramdisk.
 In my configuration, MySQL files are located in /var/lib/mysql.